reeya26/DubsTech-Datathon-2023/README.md

 >>According to data from the USDA, National Agricultural Statistics Service (NASS), sales of local edible farm products in 2017 totaled $11.8 billion, or 3 percent of all agricultural sales in 2017, up from $8.7 billion in 2015.

-Using the results from the Basket Analysis, the store can group commonly bought items together and offer discounts on products.
+Using the results from the **Basket Analysis**, implemented using the Apriori Algorithm, the store can group commonly bought items together and offer discounts on products.
 A commonly bought second item?
 Carrots!
 They are grouped with many other vegetables.

 To understand the future needs of the store, we took into consideration how the Buying Price and Quantity influence the future Total Profit of the store using Machine Learning.
 This can help the store budget their Working Capital in a way that helps them stay steady, while the profits gradually increase.